3191110276/intersight-grafana/README.md

 This is a collection of dashboards for Cisco Intersight that can be imported into your own Grafana instance.
 The dashboards should help with various operational and troubleshooting tasks in Intersight.
 The process of getting the dashboards into your account is fairly simple.
 First, [import the dashboards](#Import-and-Export-of-Grafana-Elements), then [add a datasource](#Adding-a-Datasource).
 Both steps are described below in detail.
 If you have any feedback, [please raise an issue in this GitHub repository](https://docs.github.com/en/issues/tracking-your-work-with-issues/using-issues/creating-an-issue).

 > [!CAUTION]
 > The dashboards are in early development.
-Please apply new versions periodically to fix issues as they are being discovered.
+Please apply new versions periodically to apply fixes for known issues.

 ## Import and Export of Grafana Elements